ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 To sign a C2PA manifest you need an end-entity certificate that complies with the C2PA trust model.
 Then you can use your private key and public certificates in the signing process.
 This page walks through an example of obtaining appropriate credentials and then using c2patool to  to sign a manifest using them.

 :::note
 Best practices for handling keys and certificates are available from many sources and not directly covered here.
 Always protect your private keys with the highest level of security.
+Some useful references include:
+- [Key Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html#storage) from the Open Worldwide Application Security Project  (OWASP).
+- [Protect your private keys](https://www.ncsc.gov.uk/collection/in-house-public-key-infrastructure/pki-principles/protect-your-private-keys) from the UK National Cyber Security Centre.
 :::note

 ## Certificates